rksm/axum-yew-setup/README.md

 ## Usage

-Run `install-dependencies.sh` when you have first generated this project.
+Run `./scripts/install-dependencies.sh` when you have first generated this project.

-Run the dev version (auto-reloads server & client on file change) with `./dev.sh`.
+Run the dev version (auto-reloads server & client on file change) with `./scripts/dev.sh`.

-Run the pre-compiled version with `./prod.sh`.
+Run the pre-compiled version with `./scripts/prod.sh`.

 The app will start at https://localhost:8080 by default.